-- there are enough staff on duty to meet the assessed needs of children but the planned rota does not fully match the staff on duty - gaps are identified in the documentation but they do not result in a medium or high risk to children using the service.
+gaps are identified in the documentation but they do not result in a medium or high risk to children using the service.

-- the number, qualifications, experience, suitability, skill-mix and availability of staff is inappropriate having regard to the statement of purpose and the number and needs of children placed in the special care unit - the staffing levels and skill mix are not sufficient to meet the assessed needs of children - there is evidence of negative outcomes for children due to staff shortages - children's needs could not be met as staff members lacked the required skills or qualifications to support and care for them - children are not adequately supervised in line with their assessed needs - there is no planned and or actual staff rota in place - no contingencies are in place to cover staff on annual leave or sick leave - staff are slow to respond to children at certain times - gaps identified in the documentation resulted in potential or actual risk to children using the service, for example, no Garda vetting available for staff.
+- the number, qualifications, experience, suitability, skill-mix and availability of staff is inappropriate having regard to the statement of purpose and the number and needs of children placed in the children's residential centre - gaps identified in the documentation resulted in potential or actual risk to children using the service, for example, no Garda vetting available for staff.